-The service has expanded to include new 'Get Strong Get Steady' classes that are suitable for those who are experiencing more advanced mobility issues.
-This new 16 week programme will be a perfect precursor to our Stay Strong Stay Steady programme.
+The service has expanded to include Get Strong Get Steady classes that are suitable for those who are experiencing more advanced mobility issues.
+This 16 week programme is the perfect precursor to our Stay Strong Stay Steady programme.

-By holding these classes we aim to help reduce frailty and make a real difference to the older people in Somerset and North Somerset.
+By holding these classes we are working to reduce frailty and make a real difference to the lives of older people in Somerset and North Somerset.

-For more information please contact: E: fallsprevention@ageuksomerset.org.uk T: 01823 345614 www.ageuksomerset.org.uk/fallsprevention
+For more information please contact:

+E: fallsprevention@ageuksomerset.org.uk

+T: 01823 345614

+www.ageuksomerset.org.uk/fallsprevention